Achieve a Diploma in as few as 9 months*

 How Long Is The Medical Assistant Program at Concorde?

-The medical assistant program at Concorde can be completed in as little as eight months.
+The medical assistant program at Concorde can be completed in as little as 9 months.
 However, this varies by campus location.
 Please check with an admissions advisor for program length information.

 When Does Concorde’s Medical Assistant Program Start?

 We have rolling admissions with classes beginning each month.
 Call us at 1-800-693-7010 to find out when the medical assistant program starts at a Concorde campus location near you.

 What is the career outlook for medical assistants?